 - Propelling the next generation of clean transportation on our roads, oceans and waterways.

 Power providers, manufacturing companies, surface and marine fleet operators and millions of small business and home-owners have turned to natural gas to ensure they can get the energy they need, at a price they can afford.

 Here's why the three big benefits of natural gas matter:

 Natural Gas is CLEAN:

 Natural gas emits half the CO2 emissions of coal when used to generate electricity.
 And since 2005, the use of natural gas by power plants that generate electricity has increased dramatically.
-Natural gas now accounts for nearly a third of all the power that is produced in the United States and will be the single source of power generation in 2016.
 That's the biggest reason why levels of carbon dioxide in the air are the lowest they have been in nearly 25 years.
 In fact, the U.S. Energy Information Administration reported that almost two-thirds of the CO2 emission reductions from 2006 - 2014 came from fuel shifting toward natural gas.

 Natural Gas is RELIABLE: